chaisebasse/Satellite-Tracker/README.md

 ### Libraries

-I used the libraries `sgp4.api` for computing the actual satellite data, `datetime` for to compute the orbit over 3 hours, `matplotlib.pyplot` for the graphical representation, as well as `numpy` for convenient mathematical computing (mainly algebra).
+I used the libraries `sgp4.api` for computing the actual satellite data, `datetime` to compute the orbit over 3 hours, `matplotlib.pyplot` for the graphical representation, as well as `numpy` for convenient mathematical computing (mainly algebra).

 Also, this was made in python version 3.11.9.